Skip to content

 This structure is designed to be both flexible and strictly validated.

-The set of available UI components and their properties is defined in a Component Catalog.
-The standard catalog is defined in [standard_catalog_definition.json].
-This allows for different clients to support different sets of components, including custom ones.
-The server must generate updateComponents messages that conform to the component catalog understood by the client.
+The set of available UI components and functions is defined in a Catalog.
+The standard catalog is defined in [standard_catalog.json].
+This allows for different clients to support different sets of components and functions, including custom ones.
+The server must generate messages that conform to the catalog understood by the client.

 The A2UI protocol defines the UI as a flat list of components.
 The tree structure is built implicitly using ID references.
 This is known as an adjacency list model.